FAMILIAR-project/familiar-documentation/manual/composition.md

 (F5 <-> ((fm1_F5 | fm3_F5) | fm2_F5));
 ```

-The interest of the aggregated feature model, here **fm5**, is that you have a semantically equivalent representation of the set of configurations.
+The interest of the aggregated feature model, here **fm5**, is that you have a ***semantically equivalent*** representation of the set of configurations.
+Indeed, the combinations of features authorized in the composed "view" of fm5 are exactly the same as in fm4, thus realizing the configuration semantics of union.

+An example is given below.
+Selecting F3 in the view automatically selects the root of fm2 and deselects features of fm1 and fm3.
+You can also notice that F2 is selected by default since F2 is included in every configuration of fm1, fm2 or fm3.

 ```
 fml> c5 = configuration fm5